scottwat86/scottwat86.github.io/index.md

 Thanks to Jeffrey Hu for the resource:
 https://github.com/zhiwehu/Python-programming-exercises/blob/master/100%2B%20Python%20challenging%20programming%20exercises.txt

+## 05-31-2019
+About half way done with EX 22 which is a review of all the previous content.
+I'm making a pretty extensive review sheet with some other code tricks I've picked up elsewhere.
+Will be looking into start a project soon as I've almost got the basics down.
+Exercises 16-22		-	Learning Python 3 the Hardway

 ## 05-30-2019
 Quite frankly struggling keeping up on the 3HR/day ...
 20HR/Week study regiment.
 First two weeks went smoothly so I guess I should've expected a bump in the road sooner or later.
 Hopefully life settles down between car trouble and work deadlines so that I can really focus.